The Mesozoic Era: the age of dinosaurs

 The three Mesozoic periods

 The Triasico (between-252 , 17 and 201.3 MA) is a period that lasts around 50.9 million years.It is at this time when the dinosaurs began to develop.The Triasico is also divided between periods (lower, middle and upper Triasic) that They are further subdivided into seven stratigraphic levels.
 The Jurassic (between 201.3 and 145.0 MA) is composed of three periods as well (lower, middle and upper Jurassic).The upper Jurassic is divided into three levels , the middle Jurassic on four levels and the lower one on four levels too.
 The Cretaceous (between 145.0 and 66.0 MA) is the moment that It marks the disappearance of dinosaurs and ammonites (cephalopod mollusks) that inhabited the earth at the time, but what really ended the life of dinosaurs?
 There are two main theories about it; a period of volcanic activity and the impact of an asteroid on the earth.[1]
-In any case, it is estimated that the earth was covered by immense clouds of dust that would have veiled the atmosphere and radically reduced the temperatures of the planet, until ending the life of the dinosaurs.This long period is divided into two, the Lower Cretacic and the upper Cretacic.In turn, these two periods are divided into six levels each.5 curiosities of the Mesozoic you must know
+In any case, it is estimated that the earth was covered by immense clouds of dust that would have veiled the atmosphere and radically reduced the temperatures of the planet, until ending the life of the dinosaurs.This long period is divided into two, the Lower Cretacic and the upper Cretacic.In turn, these two periods are divided into six levels each.

 Now that you have settled, you may want to know a little more about the Mesozoic, the time in which these gigantic saurians lived, to better understand their history:

 At that time, the continents were not such and as we know them today, but the earth formed a single block known as " Pangea ".When the Triasico started, Pangea was divided into two blocks:" Laurasia "and" Gondwana ".These two continents were further divided, until Laurasia formed North America and Eurasia and, in turn , Gondwana formed South America, A Africa, Australia and Antarctica .All this is due to intense volcanic activity.The climate of the Mesozoic Era was characterized by its uniformity.The study of fossils reveals that the surface of the earth was divided into three climatic zones different : the poles, which showed snow, low vegetation and mountainous landscapes, the temperate zones, which showed richer fauna and, finally, the equatorial zone, characterized by a life that reached its maximum intensity.This period ends with the atmospheric overload of carbon dioxide, a factor that completely marks the environmental evolution of the planet.The vegetation became less exuberant, while scarred and coniferous plants proliferated., is also known as " the Age of the Cicadas ".The Mesozoic is characterized by the appearance of dinosarios but, did you know that the birds and mammals began to develop r also at that time?
 At that time there were already the ancestors of some animals that we know today and were considered food by predatory dinosaurs Can you imagine that Jurassic Park could really exist?
-While many biologists and fans have fantasized about This event, the truth is that a study published in The Royal Society Publishing shows that it is incompatible to find intact genetic material, due to several factors, such as environmental conditions, temperature, soil chemistry or the year of the animal's death, that cause the degradation and deterioration of the remains of DNA.It could only be done with fossils preserved in icy environments that will not exceed one million years old.Image: www.alex-bernardini.fr
+While many biologists and fans have fantasized about This event, the truth is that a study published in The Royal Society Publishing shows that it is incompatible to find intact genetic material, due to several factors, such as environmental conditions, temperature, soil chemistry or the year of the animal's death, that cause the degradation and deterioration of the remains of DNA.It could only be done with fossils preserved in icy environments that will not exceed one million years old.Types of herbivorous dinosaurs - Names, characteristics and images

 Examples of herbivorous dinosaurs